 LIGNANA, Giacomo.
-Tronzano, Vercellese 19.12.1827 (hardly 1830) — Rome 10.2.1891 (or 10.1. or 10.12.).
+Tronzano Vercellese, Piemonte 19.12.1827 (hardly 1830) — Rome 10.2.1891 (or 10.1. or 10.12.).
 Italian Linguist and Indologist.
 Professor in Naples and Rome.
 Born in Piemonte, son of Giuseppe L. and Margherita Lebbole.
-Studies at Torino, then 1848-49 under Lassen at Bonn and Spiegel at Erlangen.
-For while taught German in Torino.
+Studies at Turin, then 1848-49 under Lassen at Bonn and Spiegel at Erlangen.
+For while taught German in Turin.
 After one year as Professor at Bologna, from 1861 Professore di lingue e letterature comparate at Università di Napoli and Director of Collegio Asiatico (now I.U.O.N.).From 1870 ord.
 Professor “di sanscrito e lingue iraniche” at Rome, in his late years also “incaricato di storia comparata delle lingue classiche”.

 Publications: Della grammatica comparata di Bopp.
 Naples 1866.

 – La filologia al secolo XIX.
 69 p.
 Naples 1868.

 – Le trasformazioni delle specie eletre epoche delle lingue e letterature indo-europee.
 36 p.
 Rome 1871 (mainly about the Avesta and Firdausī).

 – “I Návagvāḥ e i Dáṣagvāḥ del Ṛigveda”, Verh. des VII O.C.
 Wien 1886, Arische Sektion 1888, 59-68.